ramnreddy15/Website/README.md

 ```
 yarn start
 ```
-And you should see the website load and show up in your browser, at the address ```https://http://localhost:3000/```.
+And you should see the website load and show up in your browser, at the address ```http://localhost:3000/```.

 # Developing
 There are some things to remember when developing for the website.
-The first thing is to never push changes to the master branch and instead you should always pull request the changes.
+First: **never push changes directly to the master branch.** This is automatically disallowed for non-owners, but if you try to do this, you will have to port all of your changes over to a different branch, which is a pain that can be easily avoided.
+You should always start from a new branch, create the changes on that branch, and create a pull request from that branch into master.

 ### Color palette
 Below is the color palette we are using